 Onyx flexed his shoulder, the damaged limb twitching like an irritated animal.
 “Functional enough.”

-The tunnel groaned again, a slow metallic protest that made both of them freeze.
-Onyx’s internal compass flickered and failed.
+Around them, the tunnel groaned again, a slow metallic protest that made both of them freeze.
+Onyx’s internal compass flashed once and then failed.
 He didn’t like that.
 Losing orientation made him feel… vulnerable.

-Minjae squinted through the dim light, brushing dirt from his hair.
+Minjae squinted through the dimness, now brushing dirt from his hair.
 “Comms are down, yeah?”

-Onyx tested the earpiece, but it was dead.
+Onyx tested his earpiece, but it was dead.
 “For now.”

 “So we’re doing this the old-fashioned way.”
-Minjae kicked a loose panel aside and whistled low.
-“Gotta say, not your best field trip idea.”
+Kicking a loose panel aside, Minjae whistled.
+“Got to say, not your best field trip idea.”

 “Wasn’t supposed to be a field trip.”
 Onyx glanced around.
 “We’ll need to mark a safe zone before the secondary collapse.”

-Minjae rolled his eyes but started moving, clearing smaller debris with quick, sure hands.
-For all his jokes, he knew exactly what he was doing—ex-corporate efficiency underlaid by an engineer’s brain.
+“Secondary?
+Oh, lovely.”
+Minjae rolled his eyes but started moving, clearing smaller debris.
+For all his jokes, he seemed to know exactly what he was doing.
+Ex-corporate efficiency underlaid by an engineer’s brain.

 Onyx joined him, one hand digging through a tangle of cables.
-The prosthetic in his other arm stuttered again.
-The smell of overheated circuitry hit the air.
+The augment in his left arm stuttered again and the smell of overheated circuitry hit the air.

 “It’s fine.”